You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 There are plenty of museums to explore around the UK, from the local to the world-class.

 London is full of great collections, including the British Museum, V&A and Imperial War Museum.
-But open-air museums are harder to come by, so you’ll need to travel outside the M25 to visit the Beaulieu National Motor Museum, RAF Cosford or Duxford Air Museum.
+Open-air museums are harder to come by, but with COVID-19 still a worry for some, the person you’re supporting might feel more comfortable in an outside space.
+Outside the M25 you’ll find the likes of Beaulieu National Motor Museum, RAF Cosford or Duxford Air Museum.
 All of these benefit from lots of space and good accessibility.

-If your loved one is sight impaired, there are often large text, braille and audio tours available to enhance the experience The Royal National Institute of Blind People (RNIB) can provide more information on this sort of thing.
+If they’re sight impaired, there are often large text, braille and audio tours available to enhance the experience.
+The Royal National Institute of Blind People (RNIB) can provide more information on this sort of thing.

 Relive the good old days with a ride on a steam train, while enjoying lunch and the sights of rural Britain.
 It’s a great trip for the whole family, and keeps those who need mobility support in mind.
 With ramps from platforms and wide passageways, these steam trains have been lovingly preserved and are a great way to see Britain.